 Picking Your Child’s Toothbrush

 In some ways, it's actually easier to pick a child's toothbrush.
 Picking a child's toothbrush that's age-appropriate is the first place to start.
 Fortunately, most toothbrush manufacturers designate specific age groups right on the packaging, making it easy to know which brushes you should consider.
 Other things to look for are soft, nylon bristles and the ADA Seal of Approval.
-Your dentist will also have recommendations, so be sure to ask!
+Your dentist will also have toothbrush recommendations, so be sure to ask!

-Now that we've made it easy to pick a toothbrush, why not let us make it easy for you to find a dentist?
+Now that we've made it easy to choose a toothbrush, why not let us make it easy for you to find a dentist?
 With our help, you can find a dentist your whole family will love.